 Are there any exclusion criteria?

-We are only including participants who have internet access via both computers and mobile phones, and who have an account in the digital platforms we are interested in studying in each country.
+We are only including participants who have an account in the digital platforms we are interested in studying in each country.

 What will I be asked to do?

 We will ask you to answer a few questions about yourself, your political views, and the ways in which you use different types of media to get the news.
-We will then show you a few posts that have been shared on social media and ask you some questions about them.
+We will then show you a few posts that have been shared on social media and ask you some questions about them and the topics they convey.

 Once I take part, can I change my mind?